📚Northern Lights Season Guide

 5

-When can you see the aurora borealis during summer in Fairbanks?
+Can you see the northern lights in summer in Fairbanks?

-What KP index in the aurora borealis forecast do I need in Fairbanks?
+What Kp index do I need to see the aurora in Fairbanks?

-What are the best months for northern lights in Alaska?
+What are the best months for northern lights in Fairbanks?

 View All FAQs →

-Best time to see aurora borealis spectacular display over Face The Outdoors private lodge during northern lights season in Fairbanks Alaska
+Northern lights over Face The Outdoors private wilderness lodge in Fairbanks Alaska